Polymer/old-docs-site/1.0/docs/devguide/properties.md

 should be provided as the value to the `type` key in the `properties` configuration object.

-The type system includes support for Number values, Object and Array values expressed as JSON, or Date objects expressed as any Date-parsable string representation.
-Boolean properties set based on the existence of the attribute: if the attribute exists at all, its value is true, regardless of its string-value (and the value is only false if the attribute does not exist).
+The type system includes support for Boolean and Number values, Object and Array values expressed as JSON, or Date objects expressed as any Date-parsable string representation.

+Boolean properties are set based on the _presence_ of the attribute: if the attribute exists at all, the property is set to `true`, regardless of the attribute _value_.
+If the attribute is absent, the property gets its default value.

 Example: